The elements of a randomized evaluation

 7. Generalizability

 Unlike internal validity, which a well-conducted randomized evaluation can provide, external validity, or generalizability, is more difficult to obtain.
-J-PAL has developed a practical framework for addressing the generalizability puzzle, which breaks down the big question of “will this program work here?” into a series of smaller questions rooted in the theory behind a program.
-For more information, see our lecture (slides) or article on the generalizability framework.
+J-PAL has developed a practical framework for addressing the generalizability puzzle, which breaks down the big question of “will this program work in a different context?” into a series of smaller questions rooted in the theory behind a program.
+For more information, see our lecture (video and slides) or article on the generalizability framework.

-Recent work by J-PAL affiliated professors explores the challenges in drawing conclusions from a localized randomized evaluation through a case study of the Teaching at the Right Level (TaRL) program.
+Work by J-PAL affiliated professors explores the challenges in drawing conclusions from a localized randomized evaluation through a case study of the Teaching at the Right Level (TaRL) program (Banerjee et al 2017).
 This program has been tested in different contexts, with different populations, under different implementation models, and through different implementing partners in order to test mechanisms and begin to answer questions on when results generalize.
 The size of the study population may influence the generalizability of results (Muralidharan & Niehaus 2017).
 See J-PAL’s Evidence to Policy page for an exploration of how evidence from one context can inform policies in other contexts.

 Researchers can further shed light on questions on the external validity and generalizability of results by publishing data from their evaluations.
 Over the last decade, the number of funders, journals, and research organizations that have adopted data-sharing policies has increased considerably.
 When the American Economic Association adopted its first policy in 2005, it was among the first academic journals in the social sciences to require the publication of data alongside the research paper.
 Today, many top academic journals in economics and the social sciences require data to be published.
 Similarly, many foundations and government institutions, such as the Bill and Melinda Gates Foundation,1 the National Science Foundation,2 and the National Institutes of Health, have data publication policies.
 J-PAL, as both a funder and an organization that conducts research, adopted a data publication policy in 2015 that applies to all research projects that we fund or implement.3 To facilitate data publication, J-PAL created guides to data de-identification and publication to help research teams think about the steps involved in publishing research data.